jdoyle5/Air_Hockey/README.md

 ### Bonus Features
 - [ ] Addition of web-sockets for multiplayer involvement
 - [ ] Ability to play in 2D mode
+- [ ] Add an options tab where players can set computer player difficulty